MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Quoting_Rules.md

   string

 Like regular strings, variables are replaced by their values in double-quoted here-strings.
-In single-quoted here-strings, variables are not replaced by their values.
+In single-quoted here-strings, variables aren't replaced by their values.

-You can use here-strings for any text, but they are particularly useful for the following kinds of text:
+You can use here-strings for any text, but they're particularly useful for the following kinds of text:

 - Text that contains literal quotation marks
 - Multiple lines of text, such as the text in an HTML or XML block
 - The Help text for a script or function document

-A here-string can have either of the following formats, where `<Enter>` represents the linefeed or newline hidden character that is added when you press the <kbd>ENTER</kbd> key.
+A here-string can have either of the following formats, where `<Enter>` represents the linefeed or newline hidden character that's added when you press the <kbd>ENTER</kbd> key.

 Double-quotes: